News

 Navigating the complexities of responsible sourcing requires a specialist partner with an expansive understanding of individual market dynamics.

 The SPF is a trailblazing program, aligned with the UN Sustainable Development Goals, to provide our strategic supplier partners with the tools and guidance needed to advance their environmental, social and governance (ESG) credentials.
-Complete with self-assessment tools and over 40 downloadable resources – ranging from training modules to sample policy documents and overviews of the evolving ESG regulation landscape – our SPF provides our strategic supplier partners with a clear measure of sustainability maturity, beyond the ESG rating.
+Complete with self-assessment tools and over 40 downloadable resources – ranging from training modules to sample policy documents and overviews of the evolving ESG regulation landscape – our SPF gives our strategic supplier partners a clear measure of sustainability maturity, beyond the ESG rating.
 Most importantly, it enables them to benchmark their progress against industry peers, helping to create a culture of healthy competition.

 The SPF is supported by an advisory board composed of senior representatives from key clients, strategic supplier partners, investors and sustainability experts.
 This board ensures that the program is continually evolving to meet the ever-changing sustainability landscape.
 Our clients further their responsible sourcing programs with confidence, knowing that they are supported by a partner committed to driving positive change across the supply chain.